 While grants from government organizations and charities enable some drug trials to go ahead, in the U.S., the bulk of funding comes from the pharmaceutical industry, with more than $30 billion a year spent on drug development.

 Without pharmaceutical industry funding, many of the drugs we use today for common illnesses may not have been discovered.
-But that is not to say such funding isn’t problematic; it can result in bias, with numerous studies showing that trials funded by the pharmaceutical industry are more likely to support the interest of the sponsor.
+But that is not to say such funding isn’t problematic; it can result in bias, with numerous

 And according to Nestle, this type of bias is very much present in research funded by the food industry.

 “In my casual year-long collection of 168 industry-funded studies, I found 12 with results that did not favor the sponsor’s interest.
 Systematic studies come out with slightly higher percentages of unfavorable studies,” Nestle told MNT.

 “The science is usually done pretty well; it’s the research question and the interpretation that seem most influenced.
 Research shows that investigators who take industry funding are unaware of the influence and bias their science inadvertently.
 This makes the problem exceptionally difficult to deal with.”

 Is there anything that can be done to reduce the effects of bias from food industry-funded research?